Form Input Validation Using Regex

 Email question type

-Email is a common field in many data collection methods, and it's crucial to validate these addresses for accuracy.
-The power of Regular Expressions (Regex) comes into play here, ensuring the entered emails adhere to a standard format.
+Email is a common field in many data collection methods, and validating each address matters for accuracy.
+Regex handles this by checking that the entered emails follow a standard format.

 • If you want a basic email validation like checking "[email protected]" - ^\w+([\.-]?\w+)*@\w+([\.-]?\w+)*(\.\w{2,3})+$